 What Tools Are Needed to Create a Shrub Topiary?

-The artist's work is simplified by a structure called a "topiary frame."
+The artist's work can be simplified by a structure called a "topiary frame."
 This frame is installed in such a way that, as the shrub grows, it fills in the topiary frame.
 Branches that breech this framework and stick out through the openings are simply pruned off.
-So this is an instance where -- as is so often the case in life -- a key to success is having the proper equipment.
-Guided by the topiary frame, your shearing work to achieve the shape that you want is pretty straightforward -- you are not reduced to having to "eyeball" it.
+So this is an instance where -- as is so often the case in life -- a job can be made a lot easier by having a useful piece of equipment.
+Guided by the topiary frame, your shearing work to achieve the shape that you want is pretty straightforward -- you are not reduced to having to "eyeball" it (although some people like the challenge of doing just that).

 You will also need either a pair of shears (if you prefer to do your trimming manually) or a power hedger (if you are the type that likes to put technology to use) to create a shrub topiary.
 Many gardeners opt for manual tools to avoid having to listen to the roar of power equipment, but if you have a lot of work to do, there is no doubt that power equipment helps the job go more smoothly.
 Professionals who maintain large topiary gardens generally make use of power equipment.
 The figure in the picture was created by the professionals at the Green Animals Topiary Garden in Newport, Rhode Island (United States).